LeoCarulli/PredictionFifaWorldCup2022/README.md

 - team_scores - file created on "EDA & Training set" file.
 It provides stats for all teams present on world cup.
 - squadstats11 & squadstats26 - files created on "Fifa 23 Data Preparation".
 It includes all the players that should have been called for the World Cup, for each team.
 - training_set - file created on "EDA & Training set".
 It has the training information for the ML model to be used on "Model creation Official"
+- wcplayers - contains all players present on World Cup.
+It will be used on the Power BI Report

 # Resources